abhinavs2001/Budget_Buddy/README.md

 3. Finally after all the transactions are done, a detailed report can also be generated for maintainance purposes.

+## Methodology
+The below Block Diagram shows the design of the project

 ## Live Link
 http://expense-tracker-2002.surge.sh/